rudlinkon/fatal-plugin-auto-deactivator/readme.txt

 ### Why You Need This Plugin

 WordPress fatal errors can make your entire site inaccessible, requiring FTP or hosting panel access to fix.
-With Fatal Plugin Deactivator, your site remains operational even when a plugin causes a critical error, giving you time to address the issue without emergency measures.
+With Fatal Plugin Auto Deactivator, your site remains operational even when a plugin causes a critical error, giving you time to address the issue without emergency measures.

 == Installation ==

-1. Upload the `fatal-plugin-deactivator` folder to the `/wp-content/plugins/` directory
+1. Upload the `fatal-plugin-auto-deactivator` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
 The plugin works automatically with no configuration needed